Highlander: The Series: Origin

+The French government changed quota rules around the time production for the second series started, forcing TF1 to withdraw from production, as the government claimed that Highlander did not qualify as a French production.
+Gaumont found a new partner, niche commercial channel M6, who offered half of the costs offered by TF1.

 The executive producers were Bill Panzer, Peter S. Davis, Gaumont Television president Christian Charret and Gaumont co-production chief Marla Ginsburg.
 Steven Maier, Sheryl Hardy and Guy Collins were co-executive producers.
 Kevin Droney and Philip John Taylor were supervising producers at the beginning of the season; from the seventh episode onwards, David Abramowitz became supervising producer instead of Taylor.
 The producers were Barry Rosen and Gary Goodman for Season One, replaced by Ken Gord from Season Two til the end of the Season Six.
 Executives in charge of production were Marc du Pontavice and Denis Leroy.
 Scripts were contributed by both staff and freelance writers, Brian Clemens among the latter.
 Brent-Carl Clackson was line producer on the Vancouver segment, from episode one to thirteen.
 When production moved to Paris, Clackson was succeeded by Patrick Millet (with the title of production manager) for episodes fourteen to twenty-two.
 The regular directors were Thomas J. Wright, Jorge Montesi and Ray Austin.
 The fencing coach was Bob Anderson, who coined for himself the title of Master of Swords.
 Anderson choreographed the fights on the Vancouver segment then was succeeded by Peter Diamond, credited as second unit director and stunt coordinator on the Paris segment.
 At the beginning of Season 3, F. Braun McAsh became the Swordmaster and choreographed the remaining four seasons and the fourth movie, Endgame.
 The opening theme was "Princes of the Universe" from the 1986 album A Kind of Magic by Queen; incidental music was composed by Roger Bellon.
 The pilot episode was originally intended to be a third Highlander movie (to act as a television movie), but the low budget and Lambert agreeing to reprise his role as Connor MacLeod late into production caused the pilot to be written as a one-hour pilot.